 You earn performance royalties if your music is:

-Played on internet radio (like Pandora)
+- Played on internet radio (like Pandora)

-Played on “terrestrial radio” (i.e. 93.3 FM, 100.7 FM, etc.)
+- Played on “terrestrial radio” (i.e. 93.3 FM, 100.7 FM, etc.)

-Played on online streaming services like Spotify
+- Played on online streaming services like Spotify

-Performed at live venues or played in clubs (whether by you as a performer on your tour, by a well-known DJ in a club in Sweden, or by a cover band in a pub in Nashville)
+- Performed at live venues or played in clubs (whether by you as a performer on your tour, by a well-known DJ in a club in Sweden, or by a cover band in a pub in Nashville)

-Played in businesses and retailers of all kinds (hotels, restaurants, retail stores, big offices, etc.) as background music
+- Played in businesses and retailers of all kinds (hotels, restaurants, retail stores, big offices, etc.) as background music

-Broadcasted on TV (whether on an episode of a TV show, on a sports channel in passing, or in an advertisement for another brand)
+- Broadcasted on TV (whether on an episode of a TV show, on a sports channel in passing, or in an advertisement for another brand)

 Live Performances & Turning In Your Set Lists

 First off, actively touring and performing your music is vital.
 Each time you perform your music live at a participating ASCAP/BMI public venue, you are earning yourself performance royalties.
-Crazy, but true.
+Sounds crazy, but it’s true.
 If you’re a DJ/producer, marketing your music to the right fellow DJs is crucial – you want them to play your music in their sets at clubs, which will earn you even more performance royalties.

-The vital requirement of this is that it is your responsibility as the songwriter and performer to turn in set lists to your PRO.
+It’s your responsibility as the songwriter and performer to turn in set lists to your PRO.
 Each PRO has their own system of turning in set lists that allows affiliated songwriters to turn in their set list and performance information to the PRO, which in turn helps the PRO to track the performance and allot your royalties from the venue.

-It’s important to understand that not all performances are eligible for processing by ASCAP OnStage or BMI Live – the PRO has to be able to track the performance to a participating (paying) venue.
+It’s important to understand that not all performances are eligible for processing by ASCAP OnStage or BMI Live. – the PRO has to be able to track the performance to a participating (paying) venue.

-If you’re not interested in the non-exclusive licensing firm route, there are also production libraries that house stock music that TV networks come to to license music quite often.
+If you’re not interested in the non-exclusive licensing firm route, there are production libraries that house stock music that TV networks go to to license music quite often.
 Some composers make music cues solely for production libraries, and due to their successes from TV placements, have made solid money over time.
 But it’s worth noting that many production libraries are exclusive and do retain full publishing rights to the music they accept.

 Tips for Getting Your Music Played in Stores, Restaurants, Hotels & More

-Performance royalties can be harder to earn than mechanical royalties, but Symphonic is here to help provide our clients with tools to enhance their successes in this exciting realm!
+Performance royalties can be harder to earn than mechanical royalties, but Symphonic is here to help provide our clients with tools to enhance their successes in this exciting realm.